 Extra Features Make Weighing Objects Easier

 Consider the features your staff will find useful.
-For example, people who regularly use shipping scales appreciate features like: automatic tare, large and easy-to-read digital numbers, and the ability to print lists of weight measurements.
+For example, people who regularly use shipping scales appreciate features like automatic tare, large and easy-to-read digital numbers, and the ability to print lists of weight measurements.
 The specific needs and wants of your employees may vary.
 Things might also differ depending on the specific industry you’re in, the kinds of goods you’ve been considering shipping and what kinds of shipping options are available.

 Consumers can upgrade their shipping scales purchased from Arlyn Scales with a variety of upgrades available from Arlyn Scales, including:

 - Communication Options: USB Port, Wi-Fi capabilities, Ethernet, RS-232 port for printer or computer connection, or Bluetooth

 - Set-Point Controller for filling operations

 Those who opt for a rechargeable battery pack are also able to look into several different methods of charging the batteries, which should help for shippers on the move who have to travel quite often while they’re dealing with different shipments going to different places.

 The 3200 Platform Scales and the 5200 Floor Scales come with a large graphics display that quickly shows the necessary information.
 With over 100 memory locations and unit conversion you can easily ship across the world without having to compute conversions with a calculator or manually on paper.
 Because of the easy to use display, you can quickly train someone to use one of our scales in a relatively short period of time.